airvzxf/programming-ground-up-and-under-hood/release/ProgrammingGroundUp_v2020.11.29_github.md

     1011

 Now, let's see we want to get a list of things both my Dad and I like.
-You would use the ANDAND operation.
-So
+You would use the AND operation.
+So:

     1101 AND
     1011
     --------
     1001

-Which translates to
+Which translates to:

     Things we both like
-    Food: yes
+    Food: Yes
-    Heavy Metal Music: no
+    Heavy Metal Music: No
-    Wearing Dressy Clothes: no
+    Wearing Dressy Clothes: No
-    Football: yes
+    Football: Yes

 Remember, the computer has no idea what the ones and zeroes represent.
 That's your job and your program's job.
 If you wrote a program around